Signing Your Name and Handwriting If You Are Blind or Have Low Vision

 You can purchase writing pens at local office supply stores and through specialty catalogs.
 They are available in a wide range of styles, including Bic, 20/20, felt tip, Barole, Sharpie, and Marvy Marker.
-You can also find a variety of writing pens in Sources of Products for Independent Living on this website.
+You can also find a variety of writing pens by using Helpful Products and Technology for Living with Vision Loss – VisionAware.

 Some markers have a distinct smell and others require cardboard backing under the writing paper to prevent your writing from “bleeding through” the paper.